 Mandatory New Student Check-In Requirements

-Before registering for classes the first semester, all new international students must visit the ISSS Office (152 Breland Hall) to have your immigration documents checked and physical presence reported.
+Before registering for classes the first semester, all new international students must visit the ISSS Office (Educational Services Center, Suite 800) to have your immigration documents checked and physical presence reported.
 Please bring the following documents:

 - F-1 or J-1 US Entry Visa (except Canadian or Bermudian citizens)